DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 In order to use beautifu soup it is worth knowing some simple html tags.
 Having a little bit of knowledge of html will make it a great deal easier to search for the data we want.
 For example, Wikipedia uses a table tag for the tables it displays on its web pages.
 Knowing this, we can simply parse the html and look only for information contained within these tags.

 First off I need to import all the neccessary libraries for the analysis.
-I will be using BeautifulSoup, plotly and a library called bubbly for creating nice interactive charts.
+I will be using BeautifulSoup, plotly and a library called bubbly for creating nice interactive charts (more on this later).